IDinsight/mosaiks/README.md

 The high-level flow of our featurisation pipeline is the following:

 1. The User feeds 'lat' and 'lon' lists for points they want to featurise
-    - The user also adds relevant parameters to the function (refer to FAQs)
+    - The user also adds relevant parameters to the function (see FAQs)
 3. For each GPS coordinate, the function fetches [STAC](https://stacspec.org/en) references to satellite images
 4. Once found, the function fetches the images
 5. Function converts each image into features using the MOSAIKS algorithm